kandluis/luisperez.ml/README.md

 # Ruby version to use.
 rbenv install 3.1.2
 rbenv rehash
+# Only the first time, and follow output.
+rbenv init

 # Sets local version to 3.1.2 for project.
 rbenv local 3.1.2